CSpanias/cspanias.github.io/_posts/2023-12-16-DVWA - XSS (DOM).md

     ![](medium_payload_fail.png)

 2. The payload does not get replaced, but it does seem to work either.
-If we take a look at the page's source code, we will see a `select` statement, and if we escape that by changing the payload, it will work:
+If we take a look at the page's source code, we will see a `select` statement, and if we escape that by modifying a bit our payload, it will work:

     ![](medium_page_source.png)